rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-services/index.md

 * Service High Availability (HA): Rancher constantly monitors the state of your containers within a service and actively manages to ensure the desired scale of the service.
 This can be triggered when there are fewer (or even more) healthy containers than the desired scale of your service, a host becomes unavailable, a container fails, or is unable to meet a health check.

-* [Health Monitoring]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/health-checks/): Rancher implements a health monitoring system by running managed network agents across its hosts to coordinate the distributed health checking of containers and services.
-These network agents internally utilize HAProxy to validate the health status of your applications.
-When health checks are enabled either on an individual container or a service, each container is then monitored
+* [Health Monitoring]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/health-checks/): Rancher implements a health monitoring system by running a `healthcheck` infrastructure service across its hosts to coordinate the distributed health checking of containers and services.
+These `healthcheck` containers internally utilize HAProxy to validate the health status of your applications.
+When health checks are enabled either on an individual container or a service, each container is then monitored.

 ### Services Options in the UI